Illinois religious order to pay $2.9 million to settle sexual abuse claims against former teacher at Mount Carmel

 “He was basically trapped living his life,” said Brown, managing partner at Lane Brown LLC.
 “He was the only one who knew what he was going through.”

-The Carmelites, based out of Darien, run and operate the all-boys high school on the South Side of Chicago.
+The Carmelites, based out of Darien, about 20 miles southwest of Chicago, run and operate the all-boys high school on the city's South Side.

 The religious order removed Murphy from public ministry in 2002 after reexamining old allegations he had engaged in sexual misconduct with children in Georgia and at Mount Carmel during the 1970s and 1980s.